MEAT BUCK PERFORMANCE TEST

 Meat goat production represents the most rapidly growing animal industry in the US today, and is becoming a mainstream livestock enterprise.
 To further genetic progress through the identification of superior sires in the industry, Langston University and the Oklahoma Meat Goat Association established a meat goat performance test in 1997.

-The seventh annual meat buck performance test started May 3, 2003 with 52 bucks enrolled from 16 different breeders.
-Fifty-one of the bucks were fullblood Boers, and one Boer-cross buck.
-Twenty-nine bucks were from Texas, 19 from Oklahoma, 2 from Mississippi and 2 from Nebraska.
-The test was open to purebred and crossbred bucks born between December 1, 2002 and March 31, 2003.
+The eighth annual meat buck performance test started May 8, 2004 with 58 bucks enrolled from 17 different breeders.
+Fifty-six of the bucks were fullblood or high-percentage Boers and two Kiko bucks.Forty-two bucks were from Texas, 13 from Oklahoma, 2 from Mississippi and 1 from Kansas.
+The test was open to purebred and crossbred bucks born between December 1, 2003 and March 31, 2004.

 Nutritionists at Langston University formulated the following ration.
 In 1999, the amount of salt and ammonium chloride was doubled due to problems with urinary calculi the previous year.
 Except for the increase in salt and ammonium chloride, the ration was unchanged from that which was used in the first two meat buck performance tests.
 The ration was fed free-choice during the adjustment period and during the 12-week test.

 |Pellet Partner (binder)

 |Trace mineral salt